 Follow-up started in the treated cohort after IBT was initiated, and in the untreated and uninfected cohorts after their matched dates.
-All patients were followed until ESRD occurrence, death or December 31, 2012, whichever came first.
+All patients were followed until ESRD occurrence, death, or December 31, 2012, whichever came first.
 Death before reaching ESRD was considered a competing risk event[29] in estimating the incidence of ESRD.
 In Taiwan, ESRD is a statutory major disease, and patients who develop ESRD and require long-term dialysis are issued a catastrophic illness certificate that is validated by at least two experienced nephrologists after a rigorous review of the clinical data.
 This grants exemption from copayment for healthcare.
 Thus, the diagnostic accuracy of ESRD is reliable.
 In the present study, all ESRD cases were identified from the Registry of Catastrophic Illness Patient Database, a part of the NHIRD.

 Covariate assessment